Founder & CEO

 John is a seasoned SRE by the infrastructures of Dropbox, Disqus, and Mahalo, wielding a resourceful propensity to destroy toil with fire.
 He has a fondness for a good puzzle, be it digital or physical.
 You can often find John glued to his screen trying to eke out that last bit of performance, solving that 1 last problem, or closing up loose ends on a good mystery.

 Raunaq focuses on all things design and front-end.
-Earlier he has designed for startups dealing with virtual networking (and checked of his bucket list goal of being granted a patent), payment gateways and IBM Watson.
-He talks design, art and food on twitter.
+Earlier he has designed for startups dealing with virtual networking, payment gateways and IBM Watson.